OSSimulation/iOS-6-Simulator/README.md

 ## Notes
 - ***THIS IS NOT AN EMULATOR AND DOES NOT RUN IPAs!*** For an actual iOS emulator, see [TouchHLE](https://github.com/touchHLE/touchHLE) or [qemu-ios](https://github.com/devos50/qemu-ios).
 - This is currently the latest branch.
 [The master branch](https://github.com/OSSimulation/iOS-6-Simulator/tree/master) is currently outdated.
+- "Smooth Grid Layout UI" is currently required for the Home Screen to function correctly.
+Please import it into the project before entering Play Mode.
+It can be found [here](https://assetstore.unity.com/packages/tools/gui/smooth-grid-layout-ui-208357).
+We will be developing our own version so it can be included in the repository.
 - This project is NOT official in any way, shape or form...
 If it wasn't insanely obvious already.
 # iOS 6 Simulator
 iOS 6 Simulator is a work-in-progress recreation of iOS 6 in the Unity Engine.
 [You can see the current progress here](https://github.com/orgs/OSSimulation/projects/1).